zjoyjin/lab-5/README.md

 As a team, split up the TODOs (see below) between the members of your team.

-There are TODOs in six of the files.
+There are TODOs in seven of the files.
 Make sure each member has at least one TODO which they will be responsible for completing.
 If your team prefers to work in pairs, that is fine too.
 Your individual branches will not be graded for this — only the final, working version.